Document Digital Tools

 This repository is a collection of useful documentation and tutorials for various topics, mostly related to code languages and tools.
 These were previously dispersed in various GitHub repositories and organizations, and have been consolidated here, with a few exceptions.
 These reflect my ideas on how Data Evolve in concert with the evolution of code-based tools and languages.

-My notes on R were organized for a short course in the UW-Madison Data Science Hub, which remain in their UW-Madison-DataScience GitHub Organization as the repository R_for_data_sciences.
+My notes on R were organized for a 2017 COMBEE short course in the UW-Madison Data Science Hub, which remain in their UW-Madison-DataScience GitHub Organization as the repository R_for_data_sciences.

-I have been working in System Genetics for several decades, with material gathered in the GitHub Organization byandell-sysgen.
-There is an evolution of code in the repositories of this organization.
+I have collaborated with System Genetics researchers for several decades, with material gathered in my GitHub Organization byandell-sysgen and in multiple publications (see my CV).
+There is an evolution of code in the repositories of the byandell-sysgen organization.

 My exploration of earth data science (EDA) is in my GitHub Organization byandell-envsys.
 This journey began with my introduction to the Environmental Data Science Innovation & Impact Lab (ESIIL).
-I took some short courses on EDA through ESIIL, which led to my geospatial package; with references now migrated here in geospatial.md.
+I took some short courses on EDA through ESIIL, which led to my geospatial package; with references now migrated to Environmental Systems.
 I attended the ESIIL Innovation Summit in 2023 (and every year since), which introduced me to many amazing people who have become friends.
 An exciting mix of top-notch IT experts gather to share learning and access to state-of-the-art tools.
-Through ESIIL I have gotten to know a collection of Tribal data scientists with amazing skills and perspectives on knowledge, science and the earth.
+Through ESIIL I have gotten to know a collection of Tribal data scientists with amazing skills and perspectives on knowledge, science, the earth and all our relatives.

 My learning about environmental systems spans technical, cultural and environmental spheres.
 I have collaborated as part of the ESIIL Working Groups for Maka Sitomniya (2024-2026) (see ESIIL Data Library and datacube/notebooks) and Three Rivers (2025).
 The Maka Sitomniya working group led to an ongoing collaboration with the Sicangu Climate Center.
 Lately, I have joined the Wopasi Pazo ESIIL Working Group